Pimiento-Research-Group/Diversification_rates_and_Age-dependent_extinction/README.md

 ## Overview

-This repository contains the scripts used to estimate rates of extinction and speciation and evaluate age-dependent extinction (ADE) of neoselachian species and genera through the last 145 Myr.
+This repository contains the scripts used to estimate rates of extinction and speciation, and evaluate age-dependent extinction (ADE) of neoselachian species and genera through the last 145 Myr.

 ### Repository Structure

 - **`data/`**
   Contains:
-  - PyRate input files generated and used in these analyses
+  - PyRate input files generated and used in the analyses presented in the publication
   - four pre-trained models used for the estimation of ADE

 - **`code/`**
   Contains:
   - the scripts for the analyses
-  - requirements.txt file which containes all the Python packages used
+  - requirements.txt file with the required Python packages
+---

+## Usage notes